catchshashank/gsoc-pymc/README.md

-> **Predictive Model Checking for PyMC — GSoC 2026 Prototype**
+**Predictive Model Checking for PyMC — GSoC 2026 Prototype**
-> Shashank Dubey · HEC Paris

 ---

-## What This Is
+### What This Is

-A self-contained prototype for a GSoC 2026 project proposing to bring principled, scoring-rule-grounded predictive model checking to PyMC.
+A self-contained prototype for proposing to bring principled, scoring-rule-grounded predictive model checking to PyMC.

 The core deliverable is `PredictiveCheck` — a composable wrapper around any fitted PyMC model that reduces a full predictive checking workflow to four